rkyleg/scope/extra/roadmap.md

 - Outline plugin works for python, markdown, html, javascript, css, ini/conf

 ### Work in Progress
-- Python shell plugin is a little buggy still
-- minor syntax checking for Scintilla/Python would be nice.

 # Armadillo 1.0
 The Armadillo 1.0 release will be considered usable and will have the basic features that I want in an IDE.